williamhuang08/Blox-Net-Extended/README.md

-In this project, I explore an extension of Blox-Net. [anchor text](https://ieeexplore.ieee.org/document/11127489)
+In this project, I explore an extension of [Blox-Net](https://ieeexplore.ieee.org/document/11127489)

 ```
 @inproceedings{goldberg2025bloxnet,